 - And more!

-Overnights are one of the things that makes Camp Raanana so special.
-There’s an extra snack, free swim, campfire, s’mores, and a delicious, nutritious, breakfast to begin the next day.
-Not many day camps can brag that they offer three overnights to all campers, but we can!
+Overnights make Camp Raanana extra special.
+Who wouldn’t love an evening with extra snacks, extra free swim, a campfire complete with singing and making S’mores, and a delicious breakfast to begin the next day?
+Few day camps can brag that they offer overnights to all campers, but we offer THREE of them!
+For more information about overnights, please click here.

-• Up to 2 kosher or veggie hot dogs (this is indicated at registration)
+• Up to 2 kosher* hot dogs or veggie dogs (please indicate this at registration)

 • Up to 2 pickle slices